 Chris joined Watsi on June 27th, 2016.
-Three years ago, Chris became the 2710th member to automatically support a new Watsi patient every month.
-Since then, 3,336 more people have become monthly donors!
-Chris' most recent donation traveled 8,700 miles to support Emmanuel, a 4-year-old from Tanzania, to fund mobility restoring leg surgery.
+Four years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chris' most recent donation traveled 8,600 miles to support Eh Eh, a refugee from Thailand, to fund a safe C-section.